DinoHub-SubT/dsta_deploy/README.md

         subtani_install.sh localhost install-localhost.yaml -p

         # (if on basestation) run the system dependencies install
+        # ONLY RUN THIS IF YOU ARE SETTING UP THE BASESTATION FOR CMU ROBOTS.
+NOT FOR LOCALHOST LAPTOP SETUP.
         # - please enter the basestation password when prompted
         subtani_install.sh basestation install-localhost.yaml -p

+- If there are any errors, **please notify the maintainer** and see *Common Ansible Script Errors* below.

 **4. Verify Installations**